 A bandit terrorizes a small Mexican farming village each year.
 Several of the village elders send three of the farmers into the United States to search for gunmen to defend them.
-They end up with 7, each of whom comes for a different reason.
-They must prepare the town to repulse an army of 40 bandits who will arrive wanting food.
+They end up with seven, each of whom comes for a different reason.
+They must prepare the town to repulse an army of thirty bandits who will arrive wanting food.
 Written by

 John Vogel <firstname.lastname@example.org>

 See more »

 49 of 66 people found this review helpful.